A notorious prison and place of execution

 By the Tudor period, the Tower had secured a reputation as the foremost state prison in the country and the Tower itself sought to reinforce its image as an unbreakable prison.

-The young Princess Elizabeth was one of the most famous inmates at the Tower.
-She was imprisoned by her half-sister Mary I, who in the early days of her reign feared that Elizabeth was plotting against her.
+The young Princess Elizabeth (later Elizabeth I) was the daughter of Anne Boleyn and Henry VIII.
+She was imprisoned by her half-sister Mary I, who feared that Elizabeth was plotting against her.

 Elizabeth arrived at the Tower on 17 March 1554.
 Legend has it that she entered through Traitors’ Gate, but it is known she walked over a drawbridge, where some of the more sympathetic guards knelt before her.